-City Capital Projects: Fire Station 3 is going through the final site plan review process, anticipated for completion in December 2018 with construction anticipated to begin in the Spring of 2019.
-Staff is also involved in the review of the Combined Sewer (CSO) separation project which is expected to go to public hearing in late Spring / early summer 2019.
-The final site plan for the new Potomac Yard Metrorail Station and any further amendments to the station would be reviewed during the Winter and Spring of 2019.
+City Capital Projects: Construction of Fire Station 3 is anticipated to begin in mid-2019.
+Staff is also involved in the review of the Combined Sewer (CSO) separation project which is expected to go to public hearing in late Spring / early Summer 2019.
+The final site plan for the new Potomac Yard Metrorail Station and any further amendments to the station would be reviewed during 2019.